mpiktas/el-nino/README.md

 #### R / grj / covariances-basin-vs-rest.R

-Makes maps of the Pacific, one per quarter from 1951 to 1979, showing covariances of grid points with the "Ludescher et al basin"
+Makes maps of the Pacific, one per quarter from 1951 to 1979, showing covariances of grid points with the 'Ludescher et al basin'.

 ```